RaphaelBossek/dev-atlassian-jira-proman/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 ```

+# Pricing

+As soon as there is a working version you will find the corresponding plugin for download together with a comprehensive description on my [homepage](http://raphaelbossek.wordpress.com) for a trial period.
+The final version will be made public at [Atlassian Marketplace](https://marketplace.atlassian.com/) including technical support.

+All those who are familiar with software development techniques will have the ability to build this software for their own and deploy and use this software for free.

 # Let's Start Coding